bytefl0w/erikmortimer/README.md

 ### Hey, I'm Erik ✌
 I am a Software Engineer in the New England area looking to make the world a better place.

-- 🔭 I’m currently working on creating PWA's, implementing blockchain technologies, and contributing to open source
+- 🔭 I’m currently working on creating PWAs, implementing blockchain technologies, and contributing to open source
 - 🌱 I’m currently learning Vue.js, .NET Core, and Blockchain tech
 - 📫 How to reach me: [@erikmortimer](https://twitter.com/erikmortimer) or erikmortimermail@gmail.com